gmcastil/oddball/README.md

 where `file` is your input 6502 assembly source code.
 Some supported options are:

-    `-c`, `--coe-only`  Generates the interim coefficients file instead of a .mif file.
+    -c, --coe-only      Generates the interim coefficients file instead of a .mif file.
 Possibly useful for manually hacking of source code.
     -m, --with-map      Use this file to place additional data into memory -o, --output        Output filename to use (optional).
 Default is to use the